zoosky/kc-serve/README.md

-title           | presentation title theme           | resolve to `reveal.js` theme (can be custom package, like `'@infosupport/kc-cli-theme'`) highlight       | resolve to `highlight.js` style
+title           | presentation title theme           | resolve to `reveal.js` theme (can be custom package, like `'@infosupport/kc-cli-theme'`) highlight       | resolve to `highlight.js` style port            | serve from specified port (use 0 for random free port)

 ## Special Folders
 folder         | description